Pneumatic Conveying Elbows for the Grain Industry

 Gravity Conveying in the Grain Industry

-The grain industry also uses gravity conveying as well as pneumatic conveying.
+The grain industry uses gravity conveying as well as pneumatic conveying.
 Grain is commonly stored up high, meaning that it is moved by shooting down from pipes, fed by gravity.
-This method of conveying still has similar sliding abrasion challenges, but this effect is slightly lessened as the grain isn’t under the same pressure of vacuum as with pneumatic conveying.
-In gravity conveying, elbow wear is more typically seen in the silos used to convey grain between truck to silo to truck to gravity bin, and so on.
+This method of conveying still has similar sliding abrasion challenges, but this effect is slightly lessened as the grain isn’t under the same pressure as with pneumatic conveying.
+In gravity conveying, elbow wear is more typically seen in the silos used to convey grain between trucks, silos, and gravity bins.

 Challenges the Grain Industry Has with Pneumatic Conveying Elbows